GabeMeister/vidfetcher/README.md

 - Using "bounded parallelism" seems to be a lot simpler and easier to do than the "fan in" strategy that I initially used.
 It's a simpler concept: start a bunch of go routines that all read off of the same channel, and then push all your stuff "down" the channel.
 The fan in strategy is a lot more involved, with creating a go routine for each item or "batch" of asynchronous tasks you want to perform.

+- Things seemed to "slow down" after about 10 min running the fetcher.
+I bumped the number of concurrent go routines down to 10, and created separate database instances for each go routine.
+Things are running a lot smoother now.

+- To fetch the channel ids for all the channel youtube ids, I just do 1 big sql query with an ANY keyword in postgres.
+This query takes like 5 minutes to run, but I still believe it's faster than doing one at a time or "batches".

+- I used to be printing out the video titles of each video I was inserting, but it was slowing down the ubuntu terminal after an extended period of time.
+I took out these print statements and the program can run for a lot longer time now. (almost a full day without crashes or halts)

 ## Potential Ideas to Explore:

 - Instead of "waiting" to form one big slice of all channel data, just immediately begin fetching videos of channels that are out of date